avgsurfman/ros2pidocs/installation-notes.md

-This guide is based on existing ROS2 Documenation as well as Raspberry Pi Doccumentation[^1], multiple SO threads, and miscellaneous sources otherwise undocumented.
+This guide is based on existing ROS2 Documentation, as well as Raspberry Pi Docs [^1], multiple SO threads, and miscellaneous sources otherwise undocumented.
-!!!
-FIX THIS !!!

-# ROS2 on RPI SETUP
+# ROS2 on Raspberry Pi 4B SETUP

 ### SKIP THE FIRST PART IF THE RASPBERRY PI IS NOT TAKEN RIGHT OUT OF THE BOX